 So, when we are working to ensure the widest and easiest and fastest way to full enterprise adoption of a new process or app we need it to be something that is easy to understand and something that will actually make their work lives and jobs easier.
 Hopefully, it will even save them time on processes they are currently performing.

 Here I’m going to present four key things or concepts to consider when choosing new project management related software when you are looking for quick and easy acceptance by the mass user base in your organization.
 Be thinking about your own list of tips and tricks and prepare to share your thoughts after reading…

 The easiest way to turn off the masses in the organization is to give them something that they can’t jump in and use quickly.
 You’ll lose half of your potential user base if you force them to turn away from their demanding work and learn something new.
 We like to use new things – sometimes – but we don’t like to have to take a long time to learn how to use them and we hate to read about how to use them even more.

 Choose a tool with a high collaboration element

 A tool that fits a big collaboration need can often be an easier tool to gain adoption throughout the organization.
-If it fills a need and immediate benefit is seen, then adoption can be that much easier.
+If it fills a need and immediate benefit is seen, then the adoption can be that much easier.
 The struggles begin when you try to push a tool on the masses that doesn’t seem to fit an obvious need.
 They ask “why?” and stick with whatever they’ve been using before.
-In my early days of coding I had colleagues who never learned how to type and I watched painfully as they coded with two fingers.
+In my early days of coding, I had colleagues who never learned how to type and I watched painfully as they coded with two fingers.
 They were fast, but they were also 30 years older than me and they were never going to change because they didn’t see the need.
 You have to fit a need to gain change.
 A good collaboration tool can do that.

 Customized reporting and one size fits all reporting